Pezband

-Mr. Ruane, known by the nickname Mick Rain, died Aug.
-14 at Tampa General Hospital of complications from COVID-19, according to his daughter Nicoletta Montaner."
+Mr. Ruane, known by the nickname Mick Rain, died on August 14 at Tampa General Hospital of complications from COVID-19, according to his daughter Nicoletta Montaner".

 Early career

 Pezband played its first shows at small clubs in the Chicago suburbs, then advanced to performing on Rush Street, one of several large entertainment districts in Chicago.
 Singer Cliff Johnson was added to the lineup in early 1972.
 Playing venues such as Rush Up, they often performed five days in a row, four to five sets a night.

 John Pazdan left the group in December 1972, replaced by guitarist Dan Wade.
 With the new lineup, Pezband started touring the American Midwest and East Coast, incorporating original songs into their sets.
 A year later, guitarist Tommy Gawenda replaced Wade, and the band played the West Coast as well, with shows at Whisky a Go Go and Starwood, both in West Hollywood.
 By the end of 1975, Johnson was replaced by singer West Davis.
 In 1976, the group made the decision to play as a foursome with Betinis back as lead singer.
 They recruited NRBQ manager Mike Lembo and were soon signed to Passport/ABC Dunhill Records, relocating to New Jersey to be closer to management and record company.

 Pezband's eponymously titled first album was recorded in early 1977, at The House of Music in New Jersey, with E-Street sax player Clarence Clemons, synthesist Larry Fast, and jazz trumpeter Randy Brecker making guest appearances.
 Positive reviews followed their first release, and the band found itself showcased as "most promising act" at the ABC/Dunhill record convention.
-Soon after featured on national TV, they appeared on The Today Show with Jane Pauley, who commented that "this is the sound everybody will be talking about."
+Soon after featured on national TV, they appeared on The Today Show with Jane Pauley, who commented that "this is the sound (Power Pop) everybody will be talking about."